JacobBumgarner/VesselVio/Build.md

 ## Windows Command Prompt Instructions
 First, you'll need to install python 3.8.8.
 This can be <a href="https://xkcd.com/1987/" target="_blank">messy</a> if you've got python installed elsewhere or if you don't have an environment manager.

-We use an environment manager: pyenv.
-You can install pyenv on Windows by using Git.
+We use the popular python environment manager: pyenv.
 If you've already got a python environment setup, skip to step 4.

 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) as directed by the developers.